Life As a Structural Iron or Steel Worker

 Structural Iron or Steel Worker Needed Skills

-Below is a list of the skills most Structural Iron and Steel Workers say are important on the job.
+These are the skills Structural Iron and Steel Workers say are the most useful in their careers:

 Operation Monitoring: Watching gauges, dials, or other indicators to make sure a machine is working properly.